withastro/astro/packages/integrations/mdx/README.md

 # {title}
 ```

-See the [remark-mdx-frontmatter README](https://github.com/remcohaszing/remark-mdx-frontmatter#options) for a complete list of options.

 ## Examples

 - The [Astro MDX example](https://github.com/withastro/astro/tree/latest/examples/with-mdx) shows how to use MDX files in your Astro project.